mbrucki/llmaniac/README.md

     containerId: 'llm-000',   // *** REQUIRED: Set your specific Container ID here ***
     // customEventName: 'myCustomChatEvent', // Optional: Name for the standard event
     // logLevel: 'info',     // Optional: 'debug', 'info', 'warn', 'error', 'none'
-    // enableDataLayerPush: true // Optional: Set to false to disable dataLayer pushes };
+    // enableDataLayerPush: true, // Optional: Set to false to disable dataLayer pushes (when not using postMessage)
+    // --- Options for iframe integration ---
+    // sendViaPostMessage: false, // Optional: Set to true if llmaniac-client.js runs inside an iframe
+    // parentOrigin: null       // Optional: Required if sendViaPostMessage is true.
+Set to the origin of the parent window (e.g., 'https://yourdomain.com')
+  };
   // --------------------------------------------------------